 Colts keep focus on defense by taking CB Wilson in 2nd round

-It's the first time since 2010, and the fourth time since 2000, that the Colts have used their first three draft picks exclusively on defensive players.
+It's the first time since 2010, and the fourth time since 2000, the Colts have used their first three picks exclusively on defensive players.

-The Colts are expected to start Saturday with four more draft picks.
+The Colts will start Saturday with four more draft picks.
 They have three in the fourth round - at No. 121, the Patriots' at No. 137 and a compensatory pick at No. 144.
 Indy acquired New England's pick in the Dwayne Allen trade.
 Indy's final selection is expected to come in the fifth round at No. 158 overall.